raul-izquierdo/english/sources/vocabulary/Social relationships/Relationships and Social Life.md

 regalo
     = present (regalo envuelto en celebración)
     ?
-Le dio un regalo por Navidad : `He gave her a present for Christmas` = gift (vale para todo uso)
+Le dio un regalo por Navidad : `He gave her a present for Christmas` = gift (vale para todo uso - más común)
     ?
 El libro fue un buen regalo : `The book was a nice gift` ? Él tiene un don natural para cantar : `He has a natural gift for singing`

 me regalaron
-    = I was given ... as a gift
+    !
+No existe "regalar" en ingles, se usa "give as a gift/for my birthday" = I was given ... as a gift
-    ?
+    = They gave me ... as a gift (_present_ no queda bien aquí) ?
 Me regalaron un libro : `I was given a book as a gift` ?
 Me regalaron un teléfono nuevo por mi cumpleaños : `I was given a new phone for my birthday`
-        - No existe "regalar" en ingles, se usa "give as a gift/for my birthday"

 apartar/separar a alguien del grupo para algo = take someone aside
     ?
 Me apartó para hablar del proyecto : `He took me aside to talk about the project`